-If you’re wondering why start a blog, chances are that are you already have some inkling of the financial freedom and time freedom that come from blogging, but it’s so much more than that.
+If you’re asking should I start a blog, chances are that are you already have some inkling of the financial freedom and time freedom that come from blogging, but it’s so much more than that.

 My girlfriend, Lauren, and I started out no differently than probably most of you before we got into blogging.

 Lauren was an overworked CPA at a mid-sized accounting firm in Dallas, Texas and I was a full-time personal trainer busting my butt for an hourly wage.
 I think the most important thing you can understand about our story is that there is nothing inherently special about our backgrounds.

 Other than being pretty motivated and hard-working, we’re average joes.
 There is nothing that we have that you don’t that can attribute to our blogging success.

 Anyone can make a blog succeed as long as they are committed to their goals.